-- the Leaching, Rotoscoops and Thickeners areas;

-- the Continuous Ion Exchange (CIX) plant;

-- the Tailings Storage facility;

-- the Gritblasting yard; and

-- the Chemical Laboratory (X-ray & FPR analysis rooms).
+- the Gritblasting yard; and - the Chemical Laboratory (X-ray & FPR analysis rooms).

 Access to these areas is restricted by local departmental standard procedures.
 Where necessary, these areas (open pit, labs, TSF) are fitted with electronic access control activated by personal electronic access cards, restricting access to those persons authorised to work in the area.